Kristiansand: Bus

 Buses in the city and surrounding region are operated by Boreal Buss AS, who won the tender from Agder Kollektivtrafikk in 2018 to operate routes for seven years, with an option to extend the period by three years.
 Previously, Nettbuss Sør (South) operated buses in the region for eight years from 2010 to 2018.
 All regional bus lines goes through three stops in Kvadraturen.
 Some bus lines goes vice versa from the west coast to the east coast of the city.

 Kristiansand Bus Terminal or Kristiansand Rutebilstasjon is the main bus terminal for the city, and also acts as a hub for express-buses connecting to Oslo, Stavanger and Haukeli.
 It is located by the train station Kristiansand S. The bus terminal has local, regional and long-distance bus routes.
 A new bus terminal was constructed in 2019, replacing the old and outdated building from 1960.
 The old terminal will be demolished and replaced by a small park and green-space.

 The local city buses in Kristiansand has their main stop in Kvadraturen with city terminals in the streets Henrik Wergelands gate (eastbond or end for westbound) and Tollbodgata (westbound or end for eastbound), both streets crosses Markens gate.
 City bus lines 01, A1 starts in Kvadraturen and goes by UiA and Rona.
 M1, M2, M3, 12, goes by Vågsbygd centrum.
 17, 18 joins M1, M2, M3 and 12 for Hannevika.
 40, 42, 50 and 45, 46 goes only Hannevika.
 Line 40, 42, 45, 46 and 50 stops in Kristiansand Bus Terminal expect in the rush hours, while M1, M2, M3, 12, 17 and 18 continues to Henrik Wergelands gate, UiA, Rona, then their destinations.
 Line 13, 15, 19, 32 and 30 comes north for Kvadraturen and goes by Grim torv.
 Line 22, 23 only goes by UiA.
 Line 31 goes Line 35, 36 and 37 goes by Ve, Rona, UiA, Tollbodgata and ends in Kristiansand Bus Terminal.
 There are also local buses in some of the boroughs like Vågsbygd: Line 51, 52 and 55 goes from neighbourhoods in the borough to Vågsbygd centrum collaborating with M1 or M2 at selective times.
 Line 57 goes from east to west on the main road in Flekkerøy.
 Line 58 goes locally in Randesund to Rona.

 Railway

 Kristiansand Station opened in 1895 and is located in the city centre, close to the ferry terminal.
 It is owned by Norwegian National Rail Administration.
-The Sørlandet Line goes through small towns in Vest-Agder and Aust-Agder counties.
+The Sørlandet Line goes through small towns in Agder county.
 Express trains go east to Oslo S. Regional lines goes to Stavanger.